kyull-it/NLP-Tools/README.md

 This repository includes various codes for practicing how to handle text dataset.

 ### BLEU Score
-- Practice Code : `CaculateBLEU.ipynb`
+- Practice Code (Jupyter Notebook) : `CaculateBLEU.ipynb`
 - Python code for CLI Implementation : `BLEUscore.py`

-Practice Code(Jupyter Notebook) contains the code that can caculate BLEU score for three languages (Korean, English, Japanese), and Python Code is only for Korean.
+Practice Code contains the code that can caculate BLEU score for three languages (Korean, English, Japanese), and Python Code is only for Korean.

 ##### How to run Python Code?
 ```python